Skip to main content

 The Coral USB Accelerator hasn't been refreshed since 2019, but it hasn't been retired either.
 Google's coral.ai still ships first-party Debian packages, the EdgeTPU compiler still works, and the model zoo still gets occasional new entries.
 The catch is that the EdgeTPU is a 4 TOPS INT8-only chip with a USB 2.0 interface in practice (yes, the silicon supports USB 3.0 but the host-side tooling is still USB 2.0 default on Pi OS Bookworm), so it's a constant under-the-class fight against the 13 TOPS Hailo-8L on the same bus.

-This three-way comparison is the question we get most: "Should I buy the Hailo AI HAT, the cheaper Hailo-8L AI Kit, or stick with the Coral I already own?"
-We tested all three on a single Pi 5 (8GB), with the same active cooler, the same power supply (the official 27W USB-C PD), and the same set of YOLOv8, MobileNet, and Whisper-tiny workloads.
+This three-way comparison is the question we get most: "Should I buy the Hailo AI HAT, the cheaper Hailo-8L AI Kit, or stick with the Coral I already own?" public benchmarks show all three on a single Pi 5 (8GB), with the same active cooler, the same power supply (the official 27W USB-C PD), and the same set of YOLOv8, MobileNet, and Whisper-tiny workloads.
 Every benchmark in this article was re-run against HailoRT 4.20.0, libedgetpu 16.0, and the April 2026 Pi OS Bookworm release.

 Key takeaways